Don Shave's Ancestral Family Tree

 Marriage27 July 1889Alexander William George Duff and she were married on 27 July 1889 at Buckingham Palace in the City of WestminsterG in Region of Greater London, England (United Kingdom), EuropeG+.

 Death4 January 1931She died The cause of her death (at the age of 64) on Sunday, January 4th, 1931 is not known on 4 January 1931 at age 63 at Middlesex CountyG+ in Region of Greater London, England (United Kingdom), EuropeG+.
-Her death is not known & it occurred in today's England (source place as Portman, London); source place as Portman, London
+Her death occurred in today's England; Source: place as Portman, London); source place as Portman, London

 Burialafter 4 January 1931She was buried after 4 January 1931 at Interred in the Royal Vault of Saint George's Chapel in Windsor CastleG in Windsor, Berkshire, England (United Kingdom), EuropeG.